charlax/professional-programming/training/front-end/01-modern-javascript.md

 Note: try to use `const` as much as you can.

-- More constraints = safer code
+- Those variables can't be reassigned.
+More constraints leads to safer code.
-- Some kind of "immutability" is good (since `const` objects can be modified, it is not true immutability)
-- You can't define a `const` without providing its initial value
+- You can't define a `const` without providing its initial value.
-- Most people do this in modern JS
+- Most people do this in modern JS.

 Never use `var`: